 What Is Mobile SEO

-Mobile SEO means optimizing customer experience of your site for mobile and make it recognizable by Google.
-Even if you already have a mobile site, Google can’t recognize it if not configured properly.
-This, in turn, affects how your pages rank.
+Mobile SEO means optimizing the customer experience of your site for mobile and making it recognizable by Google.
+Even if you already have a mobile site, Google won’t be able to understand it unless it’s configured properly.
+An unprepared site will rank poorly on mobile.

-In 4 simple steps, we’ll help you create a mobile-friendly website easily and ensure Google understand it.
-The quicker Google recognizes your ‘mobile’ website, the faster they rank you.
+In four simple steps, we’ll help you create a mobile-friendly website and ensure Google can easily decipher it.
+The sooner Google recognizes your mobile site, the faster they’ll rank you.

 Make Your Website Mobile Ready

 Are you wondering how to make your site mobile-friendly?
-Here are few questions that should strike your mind first.
+Here are a few questions to consider:

 - Is your content readable on mobile?